 Tools to Support Transparency

-Whiz, the autonomous vacuum sweeper from SoftBank Robotics, developed and distributed in partnership with Brain OS and ICE Robotics, is one example of a data-driven cleaning solution.
+Whiz, the commercial robot vacuum from SoftBank Robotics, developed in partnership with Brain OS and ICE Robotics, is one example of a data-driven cleaning solution.
 Whiz is the first vacuum sweeper to offer data about each cleaning.
 Clients who use the Whiz Connect dashboard gain detailed insight into when and where cleaning was performed.
 Whiz is available with a subscription model that allows property owners to cost-effectively pilot this solution in their facilities.